DataDog/integrations-core/kubelet/README.md

 variable][7].
 This integration does not report metrics from the containers specified in that environment variable.

-This integration reports network metrics that apply to a pod instead of a single container.
+For network metrics reported at the pod level, excluding containers based on "name" or "image name" will not work since other containers can be part of the same pod.
 So, if `DD_CONTAINER_EXCLUDE` applies to a namespace, the pod-level metrics will not be reported if the pod is in that namespace.
 However, if `DD_CONTAINER_EXCLUDE` refers to a container name or an image name, the pod-level metrics will be reported even if the exclusion rules defined apply to some containers included in the pod.

 ## Troubleshooting